bacionejs/byte-armada/README.md

 Technically, you could send a barcode to a remote user, but it's best suited for face-to-face handshakes.
 So I dropped STUN support as well, and now both peers must be on the same Wi-Fi.

-JavaScript has a built-in barcode *reader*, but not a generator.
-I originally considered QR Code, but even with a fixed version and error level, the logic is still 10k.
+JavaScript has a built-in barcode *reader*, but not a *generator*.
+For the generator, I originally considered `QR Code`, but even with a fixed version and error level, the logic is still 10k.
 This is due to **complex features** like multiple placement patterns, *masking with scoring and selection*, and *interleaving data across multiple blocks* with separate error correction.

-**DataMatrix has a much simpler structure**: fixed placement, no masking, and a single block, and I simplified the algorithm to 1k, mostly by supporting only a single encoding mode.
+`DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block, and I simplified the algorithm to 1k, mostly by supporting only a single encoding mode.

 It supports a 2,000 byte payload, but anything above 200 is unreliable — **not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced image processing built into native phone scanners**.